kycdao/kycdao-ios-sdk/Sources/KycDao.docc/DAppIntegration.md

 try WalletConnectManager.shared.connect(withWallet: selectedWallet)
 ```

-Once the wallet is launched and the user accepts the connection, ``WalletConnectManager/sessionStarted`` will emit the session object of the connection and ``WalletConnectManager/pendingSessionURI`` will emit the URI for the next possible connection.
+Once the wallet is launched and the user accepts the connection, ``WalletConnectManager/sessionStart`` will emit the session object of the connection and ``WalletConnectManager/pendingSessionURI`` will emit the URI for the next possible connection.

 ## Check verification status of an address

 Depending from your usecase, you have two options.

-If you already obtained the user's wallet address and know the chain they possibly minted their kycDAO NFT on, you can use ``VerificationManager/hasValidToken(verificationType:walletAddress:networkOptions:)``.
+If you already obtained the user's wallet address and know the chain they possibly minted their kycDAO NFT on, you can use ``VerificationManager/hasValidToken(verificationType:walletAddress:chainId:)``.

-If the user's wallet address is unknown, you can get a connection through WalletConnectManager to their wallet and use the WalletConnectSession object to ask for their verification status.
+If the user's wallet address is unknown, you can get a connection through ``WalletConnectManager`` to their wallet and use the ``WalletConnectSession`` object to ask for their verification status.

 ### Using WalletConnectSession